Collect and Display Airbrake Error Metrics with Ruby

 puts

-From an example execution on a Rails app, the most common error I found was NoMethodError, that usually happens when you try to call a method on a nil object.
+From an example execution on a Rails app, the most common error I found was NoMethodError, which typically occurs when trying to call a method on a nil object.

 1